 - Le Gourmet Kitchenware and Specialty Foods – This specialty kitchenware store carries gourmet food products, kitchen gadgets, cookbooks, cookware, and an assortment of supplies and kits.
 It’s great browsing for kids who love to cook.

-- Outstamping Designs – This shop specializes in rubber stamps and scrapbooking supplies.
+- Inspire Papercrafting – This shop specializes in rubber stamps and scrapbooking supplies.
 You’ll find over 7,500 square feet of scrapbooks, scrapbooking stickers and decorative papers.
 They also offer classes.
 Kids will love looking through this treasure trove of crafting supplies.

 - We Fix it Cellular Repair – The family owned business provides cell phone repair services.
 Ever had a toddler throw your phone down and break your screen?
 This is a great shop to know about!
 My husband has had them replace his iPhone screen twice.